lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 It presents itself a little like “news” responding to the prevalence of fakes (which may actually have been a real problem?).
 Emphasizes what the “correct” seal will look like and say on an authentic bottle.
 Offers a reward of TEN THOUSAND POUNDS (all caps, at the head of a column) to anyone who can produce another recipe --- “In fact, he will answer *with his life*, that no such instrument exists!!!” and that therefore all other cures “remain, uniformly, unsupported with experimental facts, or references of cure.”
-(1)
+(1) The correct item are “the Genuine Original Norton’s Maredant’s Antiscorbutic Drops” developed by the late surgeon John Norton.
+The drops appear to be something one applies to the skin (and therefore probably not a cure for scurvy?)

 Most time is taken up with testimonials, all of which have names & dates attached.
 They appear to be in numerical order, “beginning with the 168^th^ above mentioned, which closed Mr. Hayman’s public list of acknowledgements to the end of the year 1799.”
 (1)